texx00/sandypi/readme.md

 The service can be stopped with `CTRL+C`

+At the moment the server do not starts automatically when the device turns on.

 ## Visual Studio Code debugging setup

 The project is developed with VS Code.
 It is possible to setup the debugger to run the flask server with some simple steps: